Kthulu120/liquid_dl/README.md

 Feel free to **do pull requests**, open issues with **features you want** and the many bugs that may arise.

 #### I forgot to comment out {% render_bundle %} in the latest release in templates/home.html file and uncomment out the script for the 'newest_prod_build' therefore your going to have to do it yourself if you download this before version 1.0.3 is released(which will be released around 9PM CST).

+## Docker

+Replace `<local_directory_for_downloads>` with the directory on your local machine.
+In the UI, use /downloads as the download directory.

+`docker run -v <local_directory_for_downloads>:/downloads  -p 8000:8000 kthulu120/liquid_dl`

+## Unraid

+Add `https://github.com/Kthulu120/liquid_dl` to `Template Repositories` at the bottom of the Docker page.
+Then Add image and select the liquid-dl template from the dropdown.

 ## Help